← Back

 "ai_actions": [

-"Review current org-wide Teams app configuration",
+"Review org-wide Teams app settings",

-"Notify users if needed"
+"Notify users if appropriate"

 ],